UmarHassanMalik/Cloud-/AWS Cloud Practitioner Coursera Course.md

 - Launch Amazon EC2 instance(s) within minutes.
 - Pay for server capacity that we need or want.
 - Pay only for server capacity that we need or want. no cost for the terminated/stopped instances.
-- Stop using it when we have finished running a workload
+- Stop using it when we have finished running a workload.

+<h3> Steps to Use EC2 </h3>

+<h3> Launch </h3>

+First, we launch an instance by selecting a template with basic configurations for our instance.
+The configurations can be related to OS, application, server, instance type.

+<h3> Connect </h3>

+After that we connect to the instance which can be done in different ways.
+Oour programs and applications have multiple different methods to connect directly to the instance and exchange data i.e login/ accessing through PC.

+<h3> Use </h3>

+After connecting to the instance we can run commands/scripts to install software, add storage, copy and organize files etc.